 We create an occlude so that when someone turns the head the arm of glass can hide.
 To create an occlude click on Face Tracker > Add > Face Mesh.
 The steps are similar to the previous one.
 Now drag the Face Mesh to the top of the scene panel.
 Click on it and then in the inspector uncheck the eye and mouth box.
 Create material and rename it to Occulder_mat.
 Now click on occluder_mat and change the shader to flat.
 Reduce opacity to 1% and check the double-sided box.

-You can skip this step if you do not want to switch between glasses or color.
-We will use patches to switch between color and frame.
-To switch frame click on animationsequenceo in asset Panel and in the inspector click the arrow placed next to the current frame.
+You can skip this step if you do not want to switch between glasses or colour.
+We will use patches to switch between colour and frame.
+To switch frame click on animation sequences in the asset Panel and in the inspector click the arrow placed next to the current frame.
 A patch editor will display.
 Now drag glasses_25D to patch editor.
-As soon as you will drop to patch editor it will change to purple color.
+As soon as you will drop to patch editor it will change to purple colour.
 Here right-click anywhere in the patch editor and in the display box search ‘object tap’ patch and ‘counter patch’.
-Next, connect the port or arrow of 4 patches as displayed below.
+Next, connect the port or arrow of the 4 patches as displayed below.

-To change the color click on glasses_mat.
-In the inspector choose any color here we picked Red.
+To change the colour click on glasses_mat.
+In the inspector choice of any colour here we picked Red.
 Now click on the arrow next to texture and a patch will be created.
 Again right-click anywhere in the patch editor and search for screen tap, counter, and option picker.
 Double click each respectively to bring on the screen.
 Now connect all the four as displayed below.
-You can change color and count as you like.
+You can change colour and count as you like.

 To see your changes click on the right sidebar of the viewport and select simulate touch.
 Here, you can see your changes.
-I have changed glass color and frame so when I tap on the frame, the frame changes, and when I tap anywhere on the screen, the color of glasses changes.
+I have changed the glass colour and frame so when I tap on the frame, the frame changes, and when I tap anywhere on the screen, the colour of the glasses changes.
 You can see your changes accordingly.
 Here is my masterpiece!

 · Use your filter: